PentaHelix/pentahelix.github.io/_posts/2015-10-27-[chrawl]-Devlog-21:-Glorious-Guns.md

 ```

 ##Texture Generation
 Currently, texture generation is very simple, but it works pretty well.
-Basically, I choose 2 colors, map them to a pattern, choose 2 shades of grey (can I even say that anymore?), map those to a pattern, and then map those patterns to a UV.
+Basically, I choose 2 colors, map them to a pattern, choose a shade of grey, map it to a pattern, and then map those patterns to a UV.
 Sounds pretty simple right?

 ```c#
 public class TexGen{